2008–09 Stoke City F.C. season: May

 West Ham were next to arrive at Stoke and became the first team to win at the Britannia Stadium in 2009.
-The match was a very tight affair with on the only goal being scored by a Diego Tristan free-kick after 33 minutes.
+The match was a very tight affair, with on the only goal being scored by a Diego Tristan free-kick after 33 minutes.

-A win away at Hull City would confirm survival for Stoke with two games remaining and with Phil Brown's side also looking for vital points in order to climb out of the relegation zone.
-It turned out to be a very entertaining match with both sides going all out for the win, it was City though who took the lead.
-Lawrence put in a dangerous ball which fell through to Fuller, and he pounced from 6 yards to slam the ball into the bottom corner of Boaz Myhill's goal.
-Hull came out fighting in the second half and brought on Geovanni, Manucho, and Bernard Mendy in an attempt to draw level.
-However it was Stoke who kept creating chances with Whelan's half volley hitting the crossbar.
+A win away at Hull City would confirm survival for Stoke with two games remaining, and with Phil Brown's side also looking for vital points in order to climb out of the relegation zone.
+It turned out to be a very entertaining match, with both sides going all out for the win.
+Stoke took the lead after Lawrence put in a dangerous ball which fell through to Fuller, and he pounced from 6 yards to slam the ball into the bottom corner of Boaz Myhill's goal.
+Hull came out strong in the second half and brought on forwards Geovanni, Manucho, and Bernard Mendy in an attempt to draw level.
 Stoke sealed their survival with a long-range goal from Liam Lawrence on 73 minutes.
-Hull scored a consolation through an Andy Dawson free kick in the final minute.
+Hull scored a late consolation via a Andy Dawson free kick in the final minute.

 The season's penultimate game was against Wigan Athletic at home.
-The match was played in a relaxed atmosphere and was an entertaining game, Stoke winning 2–0 thanks to a trademark sole goal from Fuller and a well worked goal from James Beattie.
+The match was played in a relaxed atmosphere and was an entertaining game, Stoke winning 2–0 thanks to a trademark solo goal from Fuller and a well-worked goal from James Beattie.

 The final game of the 2008–09 season came at Arsenal with Stoke making their first trip to the Emirates Stadium.
 Stoke lost 4–1 with all the goals coming in the first half.
 An own goal from Beattie opened the scoring for Arsenal with further goals from Abou Diaby and a brace from Robin van Persie.
 Stoke's goal came from a Fuller penalty after he was brought down in the area by a cynical foul by Denilson.